joinpursuit/8-0-technical-curriculum/02-html-css-js/introductory-css/readme.md

 }
 ```

 In your HTML, you will then need to link this file.
-To do so, you will add a `link` element that has two attributes: `rel` and `src`.
-The `rel` attribute should be equal to "stylesheet" while the `src` attribute should be a path to your CSS file.
+To do so, you will add a `link` element that has two attributes: `rel` and `href`.
+The `rel` attribute should be equal to "stylesheet" while the `href` attribute should be a path to your CSS file.
 The `link` element should be added to your HTML page's `head` element.

 ```html
 <head>